 Banner photo shows interior of W. E. Saults’s barber shop, from Hespeler, Canada: A souvernir of the Factory Town, 1901.

-There were just seven officially listed in the city’s first record: Jarrad Banks and William Hickman were on Front St, W. R. Edwoods on Market Square, Charles Smith (who also cleaned clothes) was on Church, M. Kelley on Yonge, and George Wilkinson and Newton Cary on King St. Of these seven, at least four were African Americans who had most likely come to the city to flee slavery in the U.S. As the years went on, and the situation across the border became more dangerous with the Fugitive Slave Act of 1850, the number of African American barbers would triple.
+In the 1830s, there were just seven barbers officially listed in the city’s first record: Jarrad Banks and William Hickman were on Front St, W. R. Edwoods on Market Square, Charles Smith (who also cleaned clothes) was on Church, M. Kelley on Yonge, and George Wilkinson and Newton Cary on King St. Of these seven, at least four were African Americans who had most likely come to the city to flee slavery in the U.S. As the years went on, and the situation across the border became more dangerous with the Fugitive Slave Act of 1850, the number of African American barbers would triple.
 Included in their number was a man with the marvellous name of Junius Slaughter.
 Slaughter’s barber shop was on Front St. and he was remembered by W. H. Pearson as being “about four feet in height and quite a notable character.”
 There was also Thomas F. Cary who married the great activist/journalist Mary Ann Shadd.
-He was one of five Carys who each had their own barber shop in the 1850s – Newton, George, Isaac N. and John J. being the others.
-I’d imagine they were all somehow related, Toronto just wasn’t that big.
+He was one of four Cary brothers who each had their own barber shop in the 1850s – Newton, George and John J. being the others.

 While African Americans would continue to operate the majority of Toronto barber shops throughout the 1850s and early 1860s, a new era of hair care was beginning.
 Barbers now began to advertise their services and new terms were being used.
 Where before a barber was a barber was a barber, now there were a slew of “hair dressers” and “hair cutters.”
 There was also this guy: